Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 * `nodeType('Your.Node:Type')`
 * `exactMatch('propertyName', value)` -- supports simple types: `exactMatch('tag', 'foo')`, or node references: `exactMatch('author', authorNode)`
-* `greaterThan('propertyName', value)` -- range filter with property values greater than the given value
+* `greaterThan('propertyName', value, [clauseType])` -- range filter with property values greater than the given value
-* `greaterThanOrEqual('propertyName', value)` -- range filter with property values greater than or equal to the given value
+* `greaterThanOrEqual('propertyName', value, [clauseType])` -- range filter with property values greater than or equal to the given value
-* `lessThan('propertyName', value)` -- range filter with property values less than the given value
+* `lessThan('propertyName', value, [clauseType])` -- range filter with property values less than the given value
-* `lessThanOrEqual('propertyName', value)` -- range filter with property values less than or equal to the given value
+* `lessThanOrEqual('propertyName', value, [clauseType])` -- range filter with property values less than or equal to the given value
 * `sortAsc('propertyName')` and `sortDesc('propertyName')` -- can also be used multiple times, e.g. `sortAsc('tag').sortDesc(`date')`
    will first sort by tag ascending, and then by date descending.
 * `limit(5)` -- only return five results.
 If not specified, the default limit by Elasticsearch applies (which is at 10 by default)